 Perhaps you have seen the clever t-shirt depicting a pirate on his ship exclaiming “The beatings will continue until morale improves!”
 We tend to laugh at that sentiment because at some point in our lives we have probably found ourselves on the receiving end of that sort of “logic.”
 And we also laugh because we know it is a ridiculous notion that pummeling someone with negativity will bring about more positivity.
-It’s like continuing to put your car in reverse in order to move forward.

 But consider for a moment where your New Year’s resolutions come from and see if there are some seeds of this approach in how you treat yourself.
 Do you look into the mirror and think, “Listen Big Guy, I know you want to lose a few pounds because it’s important to you to stay healthy for your wife and kids.
 Can you commit to working on this in the New Year?”
 Or is the tone a bit more like “What’s wrong with you?
 How could you let yourself go like this?
 This is so typical of you.
 You’re such a lazy bum.
 You need to get off your butt and exercise.
 This year’s New Year’s resolution will be lose that ugly gut!”

-For many of us these days, the latter judgmental tone is much more familiar than the former, more kind and encouraging tone.
 And we actually know from the research on self-compassion, done by Dr. Kristin Neff and others, that we are significantly more effective at motivating ourselves to change if that motivation involves a self-compassionate, rather than punitive and critical, approach.

 In the Mindful Self-Compassion program created by Drs.
 Chris Germer and Kristin Neff, there is a key exercise called Discovering Our Core Values (drawn from Steven Hayes’ Acceptance and Commitment) where we guide people to consider what is most deeply important in their lives, and where they are not living in accord with those values.
 Perhaps you value ease and equanimity in your personal life, and you find that meditation supports you in that, but lately you haven’t been meditating as much as you would like.
-This is a place where you are out of alignment with your core values.

 When you ponder something you would like to change about yourself or your behavior (things that you can actually change) as part of a New Year’s resolution, consider how you normally talk to yourself about that behavior and how successful that approach has been so far (given that it is still on your list of things you want to change!).
 And then consider the possibility of speaking to yourself in a more loving and supportive way, the way you would want to be motivated by a mentor or coach or supportive friend.
 Could the more self-compassionate approach actually touch the part of you that wants very much for this change to happen?
 What would it be like to motivate yourself out of love and positive regard for yourself rather than criticism, judgment and shaming?